avani-16/Credit-Risk-Classification-SupervisedLearning/README.md

 3) Evaluate the model’s performance by doing the following:
    - Generate a confusion matrix.
    - Print the classification report.
-4) Answer the following question: How well does the logistic regression model predict both the 0 (healthy loan) and 1 (high-risk loan) labels?

 ### Credit Analysis Report

-   ## An overview of the Analysis:
+   #### An overview of the Analysis:
    In this analysis, I have used various techniques to train and evaluate a model based on loan risk.
 Used a dataset of historical lending activity from a peer-to-peer lending services company.
 First, splitted the data into training and testing sets and then created a Logistic Regression Model with the Original data.
    Afterwards, evaluated the model's performance by generating Confusion Matrix and printed the Testing Classification Report.

-   ## The results:
+   #### The results:
      - Accuracy score:
         The logistic regression model seems to predict high accuracy score of 0.99.
      - Precision score:
-        The logistic regression model seems to predict the 0 (healthy loan) label very well with precision score 1.00 but the 1 (high-risk loan) label with 0.84.
+        The logistic regression model seems to predict the 0 (healthy loan) very well with precision score 1.00 but the 1 (high-risk loan) with 0.84.
      - Recall score:
-        The logistic regression model seems to prdict the 0 (healthy loan) label with 0.99 and 1 (high-risk loan) with 0.94.
+        The logistic regression model seems to prdict the 0 (healthy loan) with 0.99 and 1 (high-risk loan) with 0.94.

-   ## A summary:
+   #### A summary:
       - From the confusion matrix, out of 18,765 'loan status' that are healthy (label 0), the model predicted 18,655 as healthy correctly and 110 as incorrectly.
       - From the confusion matrix, out of 619 'loan status' that are high-risk (label 1), the model predicted 583 as high-risk correctly and 36 as incorrectly.
-      - This suggests that while the model is relatively good at identifying high-risk loans, there is still room for improvement.
+      - This suggests that the model's ability to classify healthy loans is stronger than its performance with high-risk loans.
+      - Due to its accuracy, the machine learning model is highly recommended for both healthy and high-risk loans.